DW-UX/DistantWorldsExpanded/README.md

   - Convertion tool to convert txt files to new structure
   - New structure removes all limits on maximum count for various thing that original game have.
 (Government adjectives, resource needed for component, etc)
 10. New pirate faction - Legendary pirates.
 Use best traits from other factions.
 Super pirates now use this factions on spawn.
+11.Save files from modded game probably not compatible with original game.
+12.Repair priority for modules (“AdvMods\ExpansionMod\GameHotKeysMappingFile.json”)